 - 11. Once both plates have had time to solidify, they may be stacked, taped together, and inverted in preparation for incubation at 37°C. - 12.
 While your plates are solidifying, set up the enrichment culture Part D in the figure.
 Obtain a tube with 3 ml RCM.
 Using your P1000, you will then add 1 ml P. acnes culture and your remaining filter sterilized sample (should be about 300 μl).
 Use a fresh tip for both the P. acnes culture and your sample. - 13.
-Put both plates (inverted), along with your enrichment culture, into the sealable pouch.
+Put both plates (inverted) into the sealable pouch.
 Open the packet holding the GasPak and put it in the pouch too.
-Seal the pouch and incubate at 37°C. - 14.
-Record the following information in your notebook: - ✓ Area of the face sampled (i.e., your nose) - Describe the appearance of the pore strip after it is removed.
+Seal the pouch and incubate at 37°C. Put the enrichment culture in a rack to be placed in an airtight box for anaerobic growth. - 14.
+Record the following information in your notebook: - ✓ Area of the face sampled (i.e., your nose) - ✓ Describe the appearance of the pore strip after it is removed.
 Can you see the individual microcomedones? - ✓ Other: problems with the protocol, additional observations, etc.

-DAY 2: PHAGE ISOLATION and RESTREAK P. ACNES
+DAY 2: PHAGE PURIFICATION and RESTREAK P. ACNES

 - 1. Examine all your plates for the presence of plaques, which will be visualized as circular clear areas in the bacterial lawn on your '+ Strip Sample' plates.
-If plaques are present, proceed to the Screen Putative Plaques Using the Spot Test procedure (pages 12-15); if there are no plaques, proceed with the Phage Isolation from Enrichment Culture and RCM Liquid Culture procedure (pages 9-11). - Your 'Negative Control' plates should not have any plaques.
+If plaques are present, proceed to the Phage Purification procedure (pages 12-15); if there are no plaques, proceed with the Phage Isolation from Enrichment Culture and RCM Liquid Culture procedure (pages 9-11). - Your 'Negative Control' plates should not have any plaques.
 If plaques are observed it may indicate contamination.
 See the instructor to discuss options.

-2. Restreak candidate colonies of your P. acnes isolates from Day 1 (procedure on page 16).
+2. Restreak candidate colonies of your P. acnes isolates from Day 1 (procedure on page 15-16).